zenangst/xcode-tvos-project/README.md

 ## License

-**Xcode iOS project** is available under the MIT license.
-See the [LICENSE](https://github.com/itchdesign/xcode-ios-project/blob/master/LICENSE.md) file for more info.
+**Xcode tvOS project** is available under the MIT license.
+See the [LICENSE](https://github.com/itchdesign/xcode-tvos-project/blob/master/LICENSE.md) file for more info.